 d.
 Trade-in of Equipment

 When equipment is traded in for new equipment, a description of the item to be traded in, including the inventory number, must be shown in the requisition for each purchase of new equipment.
 The same information must appear on the purchase order or other prior approved alternate documentation.
 Before an item of equipment is relinquished, the inventory number plate must be removed.
 The trade-in value of the relinquished property is added to the new item(s) acquired.

-Trade-ins of equipment are processed through an Inventory Removal Request (IRR) upload template submission to Inventory Services, and a purchase order number must be included with the emailed template.
-Trade-in items must be university-owned.
-If the department wishes to trade in federal- or private-owned equipment, contact Inventory Services at INVdisposals@austin.utexas.edu for assistance with obtaining disposition instructions from the sponsoring agency prior to trade-in of equipment.
+Trade-in items must be university owned.
+If the department wishes to trade in federal or private owned equipment, contact Inventory Services for assistance with obtaining disposition instructions from the sponsoring agency prior to trade-in of equipment.

-E. Missing or Stolen Property
+F. Missing or Stolen Property

 1. Missing Equipment

-When a unit administrator becomes aware that an item of equipment is missing, a diligent search must be performed until the item is found or until it is established that the equipment is lost or has been stolen.
-After indicating in *DEFINE or FRMS Departmental Inventory portal that the item is missing, the department must continue to look for missing items for two years or two inventory cycles.
-The two-year time period is a requirement of The University of Texas System.
+When a unit administrator becomes aware that an item of equipment is missing, a diligent search must be performed until the item is found, or until it is established that the equipment is lost or has been stolen.
+After indicating in *DEFINE or the FRMS Departmental Inventory portal that the item is missing, the department must continue to look for missing items for two years or two inventory cycles.
 At the end of the two-year period, any university-owned item marked as missing will be programmatically disposed by the system.

 Equipment that is not university-owned requires the university request disposition instructions from the sponsor prior to disposal.
 The university cannot dispose of equipment it does not own.
-However, if there is a valid need to dispose of non-university owned equipment, contact Inventory Services at INVdisposals@austin.utexas.edu for assistance.

 Inventory Services assists by researching contractual requirements, requests disposition instructions on the department’s behalf, and makes the necessary updates in the inventory system once the appropriate approvals have been obtained.